Ventnor Coastal Protection and Slope Stabilisation Scheme Information Page

 More Information

-The project is still in its early stages and the Environment Agency have identified a wide range of options to reduce the existing risk of landslide activity.
+The project is still in its early stages and the Environment Agency have identified a wide range of options to reduce the risk of coastal erosion.
 The Environment Agency will, however, need your thoughts and ideas to supplement its technical assessments, to develop these options.
 This will take time, but the Environment Agency will increase its engagement activities in the coming months as it introduces the project, shares initial findings, and gathers views on what is valued about the coastline as well as any concerns about its future.
 Throughout this project there will be numerous opportunities for you to feed into its development and would encourage you to do so.

 Frequently asked questions can be viewed here